Diabetes Mellitus

 • Understand the symptoms, prevention and management of hypoglycaemia

-• Foot care, keep your feet dry and clean, wear protective footwear and prevent injury
+• Foot care, keep your feet dry and clean, wear protective footwear and avoid injury

 • Oral care, regular dental examination and prevent infection